BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   * "Epic" treasure chests have an extremely high probability of dropping from the legendary pools.
   * Moonstone chests are guaranteed to contain legendary loot.
+  * When lockers spawn gear, they will always be blue-rarity.  *(Previously lockers had a chance to spawn even legendaries, so some could potentially see this as a drawback)*
+  * Safes have been improved: Eridium configurations are far more likely, cash quantities have been improved.
+Gear drop chances have been dropped somewhat, but gear from safes will always be legendary.
   * Fixes some "shield" loot configurations which had an error and would never spawn, previously.
-  * When lockers spawn gear, they will always be blue-rarity.  *(Previously lockers had a chance to spawn even legendaries, so some could potentially see this as a drawback)*
 * Makes Moonstones drop 2x more often
 * Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)